-We have been in business for more than 20 years and have had the opportunity to work with some of the world's most iconic and transformative companies.
+We have been in business for nearly 25 years and have had the opportunity to work with some of the world's most iconic and transformative companies.

-And, as icing on the cake, we're a WBENC certified women-owned business.
+And we're proudly a WBENC certified women-owned business.

 Our cause is our clients' success.